 The laundry room before was a simple space with freestanding laundry sink, washing machine and two floating shelves.
 To the side was a small open void with a sofa (hidden behind the clothing rack).

-In front of this space was a dining table and chairs but you may have seen when we renovated the kitchen, we moved the dining area into that zone of the home which freed up this area for more living space.
-This meant we could move the sofa from under the stairs and close off the space with custom joinery to provide plenty more storage for the owners.
+In front of this space was a dining table and chairs but you may have seen when we renovated the kitchen.
+We moved the dining area into that zone of the home which freed up this area for more living space.
+This meant we could move the sofa from under the stairs.
+We closed off the space with custom joinery to provide plenty more storage for the owners.

 The inspiration for this space was to create a seamless wall of joinery that would provide much-needed storage space and a more functional laundry.
 But as you would have heard us say before, functional doesn’t have to mean boring!